What dB Should Vocals Be in A Mix?

 Automating your delays is also great when you want to accentuate a part in your song.
 Having a delay swell up during a B section helps to create movement in your arrangement, as well as create the illusion of grandiose space for your vocals.

 To recap: In general, your vocal level should be lower than the drums, but louder than the instrumentation.
-Vocal mixing to a professional level however, requires more nuanced decisions than that, to get your vocals to sit right.
+Vocal mixing to a professional mix engineer's standard, however, requires more nuanced decisions than that, to get your vocals to sit right.

 Now that you've gotten this far, we hope you have at least a general idea of how to mix vocals in your music.